New Member FAQ's

 One of the best ways to learn more about the Ministry is by participating in our New Member Classes which are held on Tuesdays (Classroom #109) by appointment only at 6:30pm and every 4th Saturday (Classroom #100) at 9:00am To schedule a Tuesday class, please call the Front Office at (410) 747-3417 at least 24 hours in advance.
 Note: New Members classes for children (aged 3 - 12) are held on the 4th Saturday only from 11am - 12 Noon) These classes are encouraged for all New Members.
 They are designed to help acclimate you to the Morning Star Baptist Church- what we believe, when we meet, our ministries and our culture.
 The classes are held at 6665 Security Boulevard in our Community Outreach Center Classrooms.

 Are there specific requirements for participating in a Ministry?

 A number of our Ministries – such as Couples, Men, Women, and Seniors – welcome your attendance at their monthly meetings.
 Other Ministries, the best example being perhaps the Dance Ministries and some of the Christian education classes have requirements or “procedures” for joining.
 Our goal is to “get you involved” so our Ministry programs are designed for inclusion, not exclusion.
 We should mention that we urge persons to complete their New Member classes as they walk toward participating in a Ministry.

 What’s all the talk about a building campaign?

-The Church has purchased property along Security Boulevard in Woodlawn.
-The vision is to build a ministry campus in this location.
+The Church has an additional property on Whitehead Court beside the Whitehead Court Parking Lot which will be our Family Life Center.
+The vision for this building on our campus is to provide additional classroom and banquet space, including a kitchen.
 You can learn more about all of these plans under the IMAGINE Campaign.
 Detailed information is also provided during the New Member Classes.

 When do I get the Right Hand of Fellowship?